Consistency, efficiency and robustness of conditional disparity methods: Robustness properties

-\section{Robustness Properties}
+\section{Robustness properties}

 An important motivator for the study of disparity methods is that in addition to providing statistical efficiency as demonstrated above, they are also robust to contamination from outlying observations.
 Here we investigate the robustness of our estimates through their breakdown points.
-These have been studied for i.i.d. data in \citet{Beran77,ParkBasu04,Lindsay94} and the extension to conditional models follows similar lines.
+These have been studied for i.i.d. data in Beran \cite{Beran77}; Park and Basu \cite{ParkBasu04}; Lindsay \cite{Lindsay94} and the extension to conditional models follows similar lines.

-In particular, we examine two models for contamination: \begin{enumerate} \item To mimic the ``homoscedastic'' case, we contaminate $g(x_1,x_2,y_1,y_2)$ with outliers independent of $(x_1,x_2)$.
+In particular, we examine two models for contamination: \begin{enumerate}[3.] \item To mimic the ``homoscedastic'' case, we contaminate $g(x_1,x_2,y_1,y_2)$ with outliers independent of $(x_1,x_2)$.
 That is, we define the contaminating density

-where $\delta_z$ is a contamination density parameterized by $z$ such that $\delta_z$ becomes ``outlying'' as $z \rightarrow \infty$.
+where $\delta_z$ is a contamination density parameterized by $z$ such that $\delta_z$ becomes ``outlying'' as $z \rightarrow\infty$.
 Typically, we think of $\delta_z$ as having small support centered around $z$.
-The results in the conditional density
+This results in the conditional density

 which we think of as the result of smoothing a contaminated residual density.
 We note that we have not changed the marginal distribution of $(x_1,x_2)$ via this contamination.
-This particularly applies to the case where only $y_1$ is present and the estimate (\ref{hatm}-\ref{hatft}) is employed.
+This particularly applies to the case where only $y_1$ is present and the estimate (\ref{hatm})--(\ref{hatft}) is employed.

 \item In the more general setting, we set

 where $J_U(x_1,x_2)$ is the indicator of $(x_1,x_2) \in U$ scaled so that $h(x_1,x_2)J_U(x_1,x_2)$ is a distribution.
 This translates to the conditional density